code-disaster/packr/README.md

          config.json
          jre/
       Resources/
+         icons.icns
 ```

-You can futher modify the Info.plist to your liking, e.g. add icons, a bundle identifier etc. If your `outdir` has the `.app` extension it will be treated as an application bundle by Mac OS X.
+You can further modify the Info.plist to your liking, e.g. manually add icons, a bundle identifier etc. If your `outdir` has the `.app` extension it will be treated as an application bundle by Mac OS X.

 ## Building